Man hiking in the mountains during golden hour, symbolizing readiness for golden hour first aid.

 Next step: Build or upgrade your trauma kit today, then schedule a 60-second tourniquet drill this week.

-Shop Your Golden Hour Kit
+Shop Your Golden Hour First Aid Kit

 Explore our veteran-built IFAKs with tourniquet, hemostatic gauze, and chest seals—or download our free MARCH protocol checklist and training resources.